opencoweb/coweb/docs/tutorial/install.rst

       $ run_server.py
       $ deactivate      # to leave the virtualenv after quitting the server

 By default, the script makes the contents of :file:`/desired/project/path/www` accessible at http://localhost:8080/www.
-Modify the :file:`/desired/project/pathbin/run_server.py` script and restart the server to make changes to these, and other, defaults.
+Modify the :file:`/desired/project/path/bin/run_server.py` script and restart the server to make changes to these, and other, defaults.
 See the Python documentation section about :doc:`/python/container` for details.

 Deploy only the cowebx widgets / demos (option #3)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The http://github.com/opencoweb/cowebx repository on GitHub contains the coweb example applications running at http://demos.opencoweb.org.
 Follow these instructions if you want to deploy the cowebx demos on your own Python server after installing the :py:mod:`coweb` Python package as described above.

 #.
-Clone the cowebx git repository into your desired project folder or download a snapshot of it from https://github.com/opencoweb/cowebx/tarball/master.
+Clone the cowebx git repository into your desired project folder or download
+   a tagged snapshot of it from https://github.com/opencoweb/cowebx/tags.
+If you clone the repository, make sure to checkout a tagged version instead.
+Using the master branch may not work, since it contains actively developed code that may not work.

 #.
-If you installed the :py:mod:`coweb` package in a virtual environment, activate that environment.
+If you installed the :py:mod:`coweb` package in a virtual environment,
+   activate that environment.
 Otherwise, skip this step.

    .. sourcecode:: console

       $ source /desired/project/path/bin/activate

 #.
-Use the :file:`setup.py` script to deploy the demos and a server container script to run them.
+Use the :file:`setup.py` script to deploy the demos and a server container
+   script to run them.

    .. sourcecode:: console

       $ cd cowebx/cowebx-apps
       $ python setup.py deploy /desired/project/path --force

    .. note:: This command will overwrite any :file:`run_server.py` script that already exists in :file:`/desired/project/path/bin` (e.g., if you ran :file:`pycoweb` previously to seed an empty application in the virtualenv).

 #.
 Execute the generated coweb application container script to start the server.